jpt13653903/ALCHA/Wiki/MarkDown/Home.md

     Y[14] = A[ 1] + B[13];
     Y[15] = A[ 0] + B[15];

-When a boolean (single-bit) array is used as the condition in an *if* statement or *while* loop, the array is AND-reduced.
+When an array is used as the condition in an *if* statement or *while* loop, the array is AND-reduced.
 This allows a concise means by which to compare all elements in an array (or string).

 When a scalar is involved in a vectorised assignment, the scalar is repeated for every instance of the assignment.
 This can be used, for instance, to assign a scalar to every element of an array.